Frequently Asked Questions (FAQ)

 Documents, visas & hospitals

 We can assist with the consulate/embassy.
-If needed, we can even transport critical patients there.
+Even critical patients can be brought there by us if necessary.

 Costs & insurance